 The Baltic Innovation Fund (BIF) is a Fund-of-Fund initiative launched by the EIF in close co-operation with the Governments of Lithuania, Latvia and Estonia in 2012 to boost equity investments made into Baltic Small and Medium sized enterprises (SMEs) with high growth potential.

 BIF represents a EUR 40 million investment by EIF with each Baltic Government committing EUR 20 million through their respective national agencies (INVEGA in Lithuania, KredEx in Estonia and LGA in Latvia).
+Significant part of resources committed by national agencies are returned resources from earlier Structural Fund financed financial instruments under JEREMIE framework, now being reused.

 BIF will invest EUR 100 million into private equity and venture capital funds focusing on the Baltic States over the next four years through a ‘fund of funds’ process to attract additional private finance and implement the best market standards for equity investing in businesses.
 This trans-national process provides a real opportunity to further develop the Baltic Private Equity and Venture Capital market and to stimulate employment and competitiveness in the region.